MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 Mob Programming evolved from pair programming.
 In pair programming you have two roles - the driver and the navigator.
 While the driver has the keyboard and is coding, the navigator looks at the code from a higher level looking for areas that the driver is missing.

-The concept of driver and navigator bled into Mob Programming - I would like to change that, I don't think the metaphor of a driver and navigator works well when you have more than two people, and so I call the roles in Mob Programming the typist and the rest of th emob.
+The concept of driver and navigator bled into Mob Programming - I would like to change that, I don't think the metaphor of a driver and navigator works well when you have more than two people, and so I prefer to label the roles in Mob Programming as the typist and the rest of the mob.

-> For an idea to go from someones head into the computer it must go through someone else's hands - Woody Zuill?

-In Mob Programming we only have two roles

-1. The typist
-2. The rest of the mob

 --------------------------